Zhiweikau/User_Behavior_Classification_and_Data_Usage_Prediction/README.md

 - The pipeline created, as illustrated in the accompanying diagram, demonstrates a structured workflow for preprocessing data and training a Random Forest regressor to accurately predict Data Usage.
 <img src="https://github.com/Zhiweikau/User_Behavior_Classification_and_Data_Usage_Prediction/blob/main/Images/Regression%20-%20Pipeline.png" width="350" height="150">

+- In this prediction process, 20% of the data is allocated for testing, while the remaining 80% is used for training the model.
+This allocation is a standard practice that ensures there is sufficient data available for both model training and evaluation.

 #### 3. Performance Metrics:
 - Mean Absolute Error (MAE) is approximately 115.64, indicating that on average of the model's predictions deviate from the actual Data Usage values by this amount.
 The Mean Squared Error (MSE) is 23170.92, which provides a measure of the average squared difference between predicted and actual values, emphasizing the model's predictive accuracy.
 The R-squared value of 0.93 signifies that the model explains about 93% of the variance in Data Usage, demonstrating a strong fit and the model's effectiveness in capturing the underlying patterns in the data.
 <img src="https://github.com/Zhiweikau/User_Behavior_Classification_and_Data_Usage_Prediction/blob/main/Images/Regression%20-%20Performance%20Metrics%201.png" width="300" height="80">